corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-template.md

 ## Progress so far

-You now have a template that we can build upon to define our IOU CorDapp.
+You now have a template that you can build upon to define your IOU CorDapp.
 Let’s start by defining the `IOUState`.